-The inspector was not satisfied that the health and safety of residents, visitors and staff was sufficiently promoted.
+The inspector was satisfied that the health and safety of residents, visitors and staff was promoted.

+There was a Health and Safety Statement in place.
 There was an active health and safety committee and a weekly health and safety audit of the premises was carried out.
 The assessments were being updated regularly as risks were identified or changed.
+For example it was identified that hand rails were required on one of the stairs in the house and plans were in place to address this.
 Risk assessments were also carried out on the vehicles used to transport residents.